KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 organizations = [ {name = "Center for Injury Biomechanics"}, { name = "Virginia Tech - Wake Forest University School for Biomedical Engineering and Sciences", url = "https://sbes.vt.edu" }  ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I'm an engineer interested in helping others understand research and inspiring the next generation of young scientists.
-I specialize in biomechanics, image analysis, and computational modeling."
+bio = "I'm a biomedical engineering graduate student using biomechanics, image analysis, and computational modeling to study bone and muscle changes in astronauts and aging populations.
+On the side, I'm passionate about helping others understand research and inspiring the next generation of young scientists."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""